bluMATRIKZ/burn/readme.md

 Update:

-To install burn, Download the latest release from the GitHub Page and run "make" in the root of the extracted folder
+To update burn, Download the latest release from the GitHub Page and run "make" in the root of the extracted folder

 Removal: